ZupIT/beagle-docs/content/en/backend/get-started/using-beagle.md

 ### CORS (Cross-Origin Resource Sharing)

 {{% alert color="warning" %}}
-**Required configuration only to use your BFF with front-end web.**
+**This is a required configuration to use your BFF with front-end web.**
 {{% /alert %}}

 This process it is done according to your backend technology and, for that, we recommend you to check the tool's documentation you have chosen.